aryanrathore1012/Air_Quality_Analysis_and_Prediction_for_Indian_Cities_and_States/README_PART1.md

 ### 📚 about the dataset

-the csv has 5 csv city_day, city_hour, station_day, station_hour, station csv out of these i have used only station_day and station csv as they have more data (more than 100000 rows)
+the dataset has 5 csv city_day, city_hour, station_day, station_hour, station csv out of these i have used only station_day and station csv as they have more data (more than 100000 rows)

 ### 📕 station csv:-